Best Tea for Hangover

 best tea for hangover

-Most humans love to socialize.
-So when friends call and suggest meeting up for happy hour, unless you truly have other plans, of course, you want to go!
-The laughs, the stories, and before you know it your happy hour has turned into a long night of drinking.
+Most of us love to socialize.
+So when friends suggest meeting up for happy hour, unless you truly have other plans, of course, you want to go!
+The laughs, the stories, and before you know it, your happy hour can turn into a long night of drinking.
 Avoid making it a long day tomorrow by kicking the symptoms of a hangover before it ruins the entire day.

-The effect of alcohol is very dehydrating which is the main cause of those dreaded hangover symptoms: headache, dry mouth, and nausea.
+The effect of alcohol is very dehydrating, and the main cause of those dreaded hangover symptoms: headache, dry mouth, and nausea.
 Since you need to hydrate, staying in bed isn't going to solve much.
 Getting up and getting your body rehydrated should be your first plan of attack.

 Is Tea Good for Hangover?